pascalweiss/grafana-tempo-docker-compose/README.md

 - Tempo: 2.6.1

 #### How to run
-To start it up, simply do
+To start it up, simply do:
 ```bash
 docker-compose up
 ```